Hillsborough man rewards friend who supplied him with winning lottery numbers

 RALEIGH (WTVD) -- Timothy Lingo figured his buddies could help him win a lottery jackpot -- and he was right.

-He's buying a new car for his friend who supplied the five winning numbers.
+Lingo was one of two winning tickets for the $390,814 Cash 5 jackpot.
+After splitting the jackpot and taking out taxes, Lingo went home with $138,254.

+With his winnings he plans to buy his friend a new car.

-"Because if it wasn't for his numbers, I'd still have zero," said Lingo.
+"Because if it wasn't for his numbers, I'd still have zero," Lingo said.

 Lingo lives in Hillsborough and has worked as an exterminator for 30 years.